ryudrigo/my-gen-clip/README.md

 Please note that training with those configurations requires the ffhq-thumbnails dataset, which is not included in this repo.
 You can use other datasets, further instructions can be found at

 https://github.com/CompVis/taming-transformers#training-on-custom-data

+## Results

+I don't have the resources to train for long at the moment, but loss decreases as expected